mozman/ezdxf/docs/source/drawing.rst

 .. method:: Drawing.modelspace()

-    Get the model-space layout, see also :class:`Layout`.
+    Get the model space layout, see also :class:`Layout`.

 .. method:: Drawing.layout(name)

-    Get the paper-space layout by `name`, see also :class:`Layout`.
+    Get a paper space layout by `name`, see also :class:`Layout`.
-    (DXF version AC1009, supports only one paper-space layout, so `name` is ignored)
+    (DXF version AC1009, supports only one paper space layout, so `name` is ignored)

 .. method:: Drawing.layout_names()

-    Get a list of available paper-space layouts.
+    Get a list of available paper space layouts.

 .. method:: Drawing.save()